lfrestrepog/if-docs/docs/users/how-to-write-manifests.md

 - The `sci` plugin also requires `functional-unit` information so it can convert the estimated `carbon` into a useful unit.
 - You may also wish to grab your `input` data by querying a metrics API on a virtual machine.

-The example below gives you the full pipeline implemented in an manifest.
-There are also several other executable example manifests in `if/examples/manifests` that you can run for yourself.
+The example below gives you the full pipeline implemented in a manifest.
+There are also several other executable example manifests in `if/manifests/examples` that you can run for yourself.

 ```yaml